kwantam/addchain/README.md

 # addchain

-Compute addition chains using the Bergeron-Berstel-Brlek-Duboc and Bos-Coster methods.
+Compute addition chains using three methods: Bergeron-Berstel-Brlek-Duboc, Bos-Coster, and Yacobi.

+(I have not implemented the Bos-Coster Lucas method.)

 See also: